rohyadav/reactjs-interview-questions/README.md

 	}
 ```

-2. **Class components:** You can also use Es6 class to define component.
+2. **Class components:** You can also use ES6 class to define a component.
 The above functional component can be written as below,
 ```
       class Greeting extends React.Component {
   	    render() {